zakarumych/edict/README.md

 ### Ergonomic entity types

 Using ECS may lead to lots of `.unwrap()` calls or excessive error handling.
-There a lot of situations when entity is guaranteed to exist (for example it just returned from a view).
+There are lots of situations when entity is guaranteed to exist (for example it just returned from a view).
 To avoid handling [`NoSuchEntity`] error when it is unreachable, Edict provides [`AliveEntity`] trait that extends [`Entity`] trait.
 Various methods require [`AliveEntity`] handle and skip existence check.